 While it is true that headlamps work hands-free wonders, it is also true that your line of vision is extremely reduced.
 It could be easy to miss the signs of a good camping spot.

 Even worse, you could end up in a dangerous area if you can’t decipher the landscape at night.
-Add the precipitation, and seeing even 2 feet in front of you can be next to impossible.
+Add precipitation, and seeing even 2 feet in front of you can be next to impossible.

-14. Make a plan before you go
+13. Make a plan before you go

 This will turn out to be one of the most helpful tips on the list.
 To be prepared, it is important to make a plan before you try setting up a tent in the rain.